pfreemantlm/dev-standard/Platform/CampaignService.md

 If Companions are being assigned to, there will be an additional column:

-* **Companion Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs - should match a Creative of type “Display/Companion”
+* **Companion Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs - should match a Creative of type “Display/Companion”.
+Note these are numeric so they must not have double-quotes around them.

 Note that you can include name columns (e.g. Placement Name, Creative Name) for reference, though these are not used during the upload process.